Biographies Characteristics Analysis

 XVIII century, 2nd half

-If earlier children from different classes could study in one school, later class schools began to form.
-The land gentry corps or, in modern terms, a school for noble children, became the first sign.
-According to this principle, the Corps of Pages, as well as the Naval and Artillery Corps, were later created.
+If earlier children from different classes could study in the same school, then later class schools began to form.
+The first sign was the Land Noble Corps or, in modern terms, a school for noble children.
+Based on this principle, the Page Corps, as well as the Naval and Artillery Corps, were later created.

-The nobles sent very young children there, who, upon graduation, received a specialty and an officer's rank.
+The nobles sent very young children there, who upon completion received a specialty and an officer rank.
 For all other classes, public schools began to open everywhere.
-In large cities, these were the so-called main schools, with four classes of education, in small cities - small ones, with two classes.
+In large cities these were the so-called main schools, with four classes of education, in small cities - small schools, with two classes.

 For the first time in Russia, subject teaching was introduced, curricula appeared, and methodological literature was developed.
 Classes began to begin and end at the same time throughout the country.
-Each estate was trained differently, but almost everyone could study, even the children of serfs, although, of course, it was the hardest for them: often their education depended on the whim of the landowner or whether he wanted to maintain a school and pay a salary to a teacher.
+Each class studied differently, but almost everyone could study, even the children of serfs, although, of course, it was most difficult for them: often their education depended on the whim of the landowner or on whether he wanted to maintain the school and pay the teacher’s salary.

 English lesson